There’s a lot of options when it comes to the best day trips from Split, Croatia.

 There are many boat tours and Split excursions that are a day trip including wine tasting at the end of a boat tour or waterfall tour etc but that isn’t really something I’m interested in if I want to drink good wine.

 There are some very popular wine tours such as Putalj Winery.
-However it costs 750 kn / 100 euros and I’m no wine connoisseur so I didn't quite want to spend that much! (although you do get a lot for your money)
+However, it costs about 120 euros and I’m no wine connoisseur so I didn't quite want to spend that much! (although you do get a lot for your money)

 Instead I discovered a local wine that I loved called Vučica and the winery is just 20 minutes from Split, located in Kaštela.